Kappa Eta (Harvard) Chapter of

-Harvard University Sigma Chi
+Why Harvard Sigma Chi?

-The Kappa Eta Chapter originally began as a Harvard fraternity named Eta Sigma Chi, which was founded in 1989.
+The Kappa Eta Chapter originally began as a Harvard fraternity named Eta Sigma Chi, founded in 1989.
 Chartered on May 2, 1992 by Sigma Chi International, the Kappa Eta Chapter is the oldest continuously active fraternity at Harvard University.
 Since its founding, it has attracted and traveled alongside hundreds of members of the Harvard community throughout their undergraduate years.